To become a full member of the doctoral school CoBeNe please fill in your information here

 The director of the school:

-a) applies for the (continuation of) the school and proposes the steering committee and other elements of the governance
+a) applies for the (continuation of) the school and proposes the leadership team and other elements of

-c) assumes the responsibilities of the DSPL (to be appointed in the usual way).
-S/He must oversee the activities, some of them can be delegated according to the school’s governance to vice-DSPLs
+c) assumes the responsibilities of the DSPL (to be appointed in the usual way) and must oversee the

-d) oversees compliance with the University’s general rules, the Code of Good Practice including the addendum
+d) oversees compliance with the University’s general rules, the Code of good practice and with

 h) ensures that the program and especially the relevant job openings are internationally and transparently advertised

-k) oversees the teaching program (e.g. seminars, courses)
+l) organises and oversees the teaching program (e.g. seminars, courses);

-l) oversees the recurrent public (e.g. faculty-wide) presentation of the dissertation projects in consultation with the doctoral advisory board(s)
+m) organises the recurrent public (e.g. faculty-wide) presentation of the dissertation projects in consultation with the doctoral advisory board(s);

-m) ensures that doctoral candidates have sufficient time to study and work on their thesis according to the employment contract and the general employment regulations (KV)
+n) ensures that doctoral candidates have sufficient time to study and work on their thesis according to the employment contract and the general employment regulations (KV);

-n) approves the dissertation agreement as well as the annual progress reports by candidates
+o) approves the dissertation agreement as well as the annual progress reports by candidates;

-p) initiates the dissertation examination process in line with University regulations (including the selection of reviewers and the composition of the committee for the public defence)
+q) initiates the dissertation examination process in line with University regulations (including the selection of reviewers and the composition of the committee for the public defence);

-q) oversees measures of career planning (e.g. coaching, mentoring) and placements for doctoral candidates
+r) organizes measures of career planning (e.g. coaching, mentoring) and placements for doctoral candidates;

 2. Responsibilities of the Supervisor

-Every doctoral candidate has (at least) one main supervisor and access to at least two other member of the school (including advanced post docs) who provide complementary advice and feedback within the annual Thesis Advisory Committee (TAC-) meeting.
-The role and range of activities for additional supervisors and mentors is defined individually.
+Every doctoral candidate has one main supervisor and access to at least one other member of the school (including advanced post docs) who provide complementary advice and feedback.
+Each school defines the role and range of activities for additional supervisors.
 Main supervisors are research-active members of the school and are assigned to the candidate (in agreement with the supervisor) by the director.

 The main supervisor:

-b) commits her-/himself to supervise the doctoral candidate for the duration of the PhD project and provides regular comments on the candidate’s progress and her/his manuscripts and doctoral thesis draft
+b) commits to supervising the doctoral candidate for the duration of the PhD project and provides regular comments on the candidate’s progress and manuscripts and doctoral thesis draft;

-f) clarifies ownership of the data generated during the thesis research with the doctoral candidate
+e) clarifies ownership of the data generated during the thesis research with the doctoral candidate;

-g) ensures together with the director of the school that the candidate can devote sufficient time for her/his own research, her/his personal and professional development and the activities offered by the school
+f) ensures together with the director of the school that the candidate can devote sufficient time for the candidate’s own research, personal and professional development and the activities offered by the school;

-h) ensures together with the director of the school that the candidate has access to relevant infrastructure
+g) ensures together with the director of the school that the candidate has access to relevant infrastructure;

-i) keeps her-/himself updated about the latest progress in the doctoral candidate’s research field
+h) stays updated about the latest progress in the doctoral candidate’s research field;

-j) encourages that the results are presented and published in relevant outlets
+i) encourages that the results are presented and published in relevant outlets;

-k) verifies that the final thesis complies with the criteria set by the university (e.g. affiliation policy)
+j) verifies that the final thesis complies with the criteria set by the university (e.g. affiliations policy);

-l) helps to enforce compliance with the Code of Good Scientific Practice
+k) helps to enforce compliance with the Code of Good Scientific Practice of the University of Vienna;

-m)helps the candidate to apply for complementary funding
+l) helps the candidate to apply for complementary funding;

-n) assists the doctoral candidate in career planning
+m) assists the doctoral candidate in career planning;

-o) contributes to the reputation and the success of the doctoral school
+n) contributes to the reputation and the success of the doctoral school;

 3. Responsibilities of the Doctoral Candidate

-Admission as a doctoral student to the University of Vienna and assignment to the doctoral school are pre-requisites to be a member of the VDS CoBeNe.
-The school can define particular offers and services (e.g. seed grants) that are restricted to its members and other offers and services that are open to all admitted doctoral candidates of the field.
-Membership of the school is made dependent on fulfilment of particular obligations (e.g. to give a public presentation to the faculty (FÖP), to hold Thesis Advisory Committee (TAC-) meetings, to hand in annual progress reports).
+Admission (“Zulassung”) as a Doctoral student to the University of Vienna and admission (“Aufnahme”) to the school are prerequisites to be a member of the school.
+The school can define particular offers and services (e.g. travel grants) that are restricted to its members and other offers and services that are open to all admitted (“zugelassen”) doctoral candidates of the field.
+Membership in the school can be made dependent on fulfilment of particular obligations (e.g. participation in seminars, presentation of preliminary results etc.).

 The doctoral candidate: